ericaugusto-git/ericaugusto-git/README.md

 </p>

 Hello World 👋!
-I'm Remote Front End Developer based in Brazil.
+I'm a Remote Front End Developer based in Brazil.
 Looking for problems to solve, if you're a problem you better watch out :angry:

 ## 🗃 Projects